Gizachew29/Microsoft_Certified_Power_Platform_Fundamentals/README.md

 Fully understanding the skills measured.
 Studying the relevant self-paced content on Microsoft Learn or signing up for an instructor-led training event.
 Taking the practice exam to validate your knowledge and understanding of the exam experience.
-Shadowing a person on your team who works with Microsoft Power Platform
+Shadowing a person on your team who works with Microsoft Power Platform.